restfulci/restfulci/README.md

 * Job command/script.
 * (Dockerized) environment the script can be run onto.
 	* Unlike in CircleCI it needs special format Dockerfiles (chose one of the official ones and extends on your need through `.circleci/config.yml` `run` command, or create a specific one with strong CircleCI constrain), it should be able to re-use the Dockerfile used for the production or dev environment of the related project.
+* A list of environmental variables (used to pass in secrets/credentials).
+	* Will need the actual credentials saved in backend associate with the job itself.
+The run will error out if it cannot find some values of the secrets/credentials.
+		* First step save plat text in database.
+		* Finally we should move them to a secured backend persistent storage, e.g. [HashiCorp Vault](https://www.vaultproject.io/).
+	* Follows [The Twelve Factors](https://12factor.net/config) that they should be passed as environmental variables one at a time.
+	* Actual pass in the secrets/credentials by `docker --env ENV=foo`.
+Very unforturate cannot do `docker -e ENV` and define ENV in host, as that will cause ENV name crashing for secrets/credentials belong to different jobs.
+		* An alternative approach is to use [Docker swarm secrets](https://docs.docker.com/engine/swarm/secrets/).
+Needs to investigate more on the possibilities/pros/cons this approach.
 * What kind of results it should save, and where are they inside of the container after finishing the job.
 * Resource quota(?)
 	* If the existing jobs on a slave machine has taking out all the resource quota, new jobs will be blocked to send to that machine.
 Not sure if that is needed, as we can also use slave CPU percentage to block sending new jobs.